ericaosta/alagant/factor1.md

 > Note: Awards containing the word "cloud" are more likely to have NAICS related to "OTHER COMPUTER RELATED SERVICES" and code 541519.

-###  Search for patterns in award descriptions within "CLOUD"
+###  Search for "MIGRAT" and "TRANSFO" patterns in award descriptions within "CLOUD"
 Search for words containing "migrat" and "transfo" within the "cloud"-containing awards and create a new column that designates the "migration" or "transformation" status of the award description.

 ```{r}